 Similar to statewide arts councils, there will always be a contact person listed on the website to help you along the way with questions about grant categories, deadlines, etc.

 Many state humanities councils also have a “Speakers Bureau” or program in place that allows your organization to choose from dozens of fully-funded speakers and talks.

-In NY: New York Council for the Humanities (NYCH) Action Grants provide up to $5,000 to help launch a series of public programs.
-Applications are accepted on a rolling basis, and must be received at least 3 months prior to the start of programming
+In NY: Humanities New York’s (HNY) Action Grants provide up to $5,000 to help launch a series of public programs.
+Applications are accepted on a rolling basis, and must be received at least 3 months prior to the start of programming.

 #7.
 Regional Arts Organizations

 Most regions of the country have their own multi-state arts organizations.
 These can be great resources for funding as well as for discovering granting opportunities available in your local area and networking with other presenters.
 You’ll find a listing of regional arts organizations here.

 In NY: Mid-Atlantic Arts Foundation

 Every state seems to have Community Foundation organizations, which are designed to pool resources from individuals, businesses and foundations to provide grants for the betterment of the community.

 Some states have regional community foundations under the umbrella of the state foundation.
 In fact, according to Wikipedia, there are over 700 Community Foundations in the United States!

 Just type “Community Foundation of (your region or state name)” into a search engine and you’ll be on your way.